soeren-helbig/DigitalshiftMailboxClientBundle/README.md

 ### Basic Usage

 The main access point is the `digitalshift_mailbox_client.connector`-service.
-It encapsulates your mailbox-connection and internally uses factories to build [Folder](Mailbox/Folder.php)- and [Message](Mailbox/Message.php)-instances from mailbox data.
+It encapsulates your mailbox-connection and internally uses factories to build [Folder](Entity/Folder.php)- and [MimeMessage](Entity/MimeMessage.php)-instances by the recieved mailbox data.
 In your controller (for example), you can do things like that:

 ```php
 class DefaultController extends Controller